M3TASERVE/website/content/website/privacy-policy/index.md

 * **The right to data portability** Under certain circumstances, You may have the right to receive the Personal Data concerning You, which You have provided to Us, in a structured, commonly used, and machine-readable format, and to transmit these Personal Data to another entity.

 If You make a request, we have one month to respond to You.
-If You would like to exercise any of these rights, please contact Us at our email: info@localstack.cloud
+If You would like to exercise any of these rights, please contact Us at our email: info@m3taserve.cloud

 ## Links to Other Websites